-It’s officially Spring!
+It’s officially spring!
 And in honor of spring cleaning, it’s time to dust off those old PowerPoint slides and create a fresh, consistent, and digestible deck that helps your audience easily follow the story of your presentation.

 Here are some quick tips you can use to give your presentations a fresh new look:

-When your reference deck is the same as your presentation deck, it means you’ve likely jam-packed your slides with every single detail.
+When your reference deck is nearly the same as your presentation deck, it means you’ve likely jam-packed your slides with too many details.
 This is sure to overwhelm your audience with so much content that they leave with more confusion than clarity.
-Instead, break your deck in two – the first half is a high level version to present from, and the second half has all the nitty gritty details that your audience can reference on their own.